How To Get Free WiFi in New York

 You just remembered you have to send him an important and heavy file right now.
 You are fine because you have a Pocket WiFi.
 This is the option for large groups and heavy data eaters.
 Maybe you and your friends are in the majestic City Hall metro station.

-My Webspot offers a small device that broadcasts WiFi, up to 15 meters around you, on which you can connect up to five devices (smartphones, tablets, laptops) at once.
+My Webspot offers WiFi rental fo traverlers going to New York.
 The Pocket WiFi rental in the US will allow you to get 4G LTE and unlimited data with a fair usage of 1GB per day.
 Among all options, this is the only way you can browse the internet so fast and long.

 In addition, it is prepaid, so you will not have surprises and you can receive it anyplace you want.
 Furthermore, you always feel accompanied because My Webspot guys are prepared to help you whenever you need it.